The impact of traumatic brain injuries

 Traumatic Brain Injuries (TBIs) can come about through impact (for example during sports) or through experiencing blasts / explosives.
 If mild they may also be classed as concussion.

-There are different degrees of effect and the impact can vary significantly between individuals, but either way you don’t have to have lost consciousness in the process to have sustained an injury.
+There are different degrees of effect, and furthermore the impact can vary significantly between individuals.
+Either way you don’t have to have lost consciousness in the process to have sustained an injury.
 The symptoms may not manifest straight away.
-They can be long term, and can include headaches, slurred speech, loss of co-ordination, loss of sleep, loss of memory and concentration, and slower thinking.
+Symptoms can be long term, and can include headaches, slurred speech, loss of co-ordination, loss of sleep, loss of memory and concentration, and slower thinking.

 Many of the people they’ve worked with were previously dependent on pain medication for such symptoms as debilitating headaches, but have since been able to come off it thanks to floatation.

-Here are some of the ways they found floatation can help:
+Some of the ways they found floatation can help:

 - Without the stresses of gravity or other sensory input, floatation can be used as a tool to improve mental focus, supporting healing and neurogenesis.

 - Floatation improves circulation, bringing more blood to damaged tissues, aiding recovery from physical exertion and injury.